within 10 miles

 - a Wednesday outdoor market: stalls sell vegetables, fruit and fresh fish

-Fresh fish can be bought straight off the boats at Southwold Harbour.
-Loads more detailed information is available in the properties.
+Fresh fish can be bought fresh off the boats at Black Shore, Southwold Harbour and at Aldeburgh.

 So forget that supermarket delivery and have fun buying local!